aguycalled/marketmaker_nmbi/documentation/docs/developers/connectors/tutorial.md

 Another way to test its functionality is using a Debugger to ensure that the contents `OrderBook` mirrors that on the exchange.

 2. User Stream Tracker | `test_*_user_stream_tracker.py`<br/>
 The purpose of this test is to ensure that the `UserStreamTrackerDataSource` and `UserStreamTracker` components are working as intended.
 This only applies to exchanges that has a WebSocket API.
-As seen in the examples for this test, it simply outputs all the user stream messages.
-It is still required that certain actions(buy and cancelling orders) be performed for the tracker to capture.
-Manual message comparison would be required.
+Also ,it is still required that certain actions(buy and/or cancelling orders) be performed for the tracker to capture these messages.
+Manual comparison would be still be required.

+    !!! note
+        The tests in existing connectors essentially waits and accumulates the messages from the `UserStreamTracker` onto a `asyncio.Queue` and simply prints it.

     i.e. Placing a single LIMIT-BUY order on Bittrex Exchange should return the following(some details are omitted)